cimug-org/CIMTool-Builders-Library/README.md

 ## Background
 **CIMTool** supports a variety of different types of builders that generate artifacts based on a profile.
 Examples of builders include those that generate XSD schemas, JPA Java source code, RDBMS DDL scripts, RDFS profiles, and RTF Word docs among others.

-Internally, **CIMTool** supports a category of builders based on XSLT transforms.
+Further, a subcategory of builders supported by **CIMTool** are those that are based on XSLT transforms.
 In the below screenshot the builders that are selected are those that generate target files using XSLT transforms:

 [![image](/images/cimtool-profile-summary-tab.png)](https://raw.githubusercontent.com/CIMug-org/CIMTool-XSLT-Builders/main/images/cimtool-profile-summary-tab.png)